premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-The difference between direct cast and ctype is that direct cast is used for the conversion of type of an object that requires the run time which is similar to the specified type in the direct cast.
+The difference between direct cast and ctype is that direct cast is used for the conversion of the type of an object that requires a run time which is like the specified type in the direct cast.
 Whereas ctype is used for converting the conversion which is defined for the expression and the type.

 </blockquote>